One of Dubai’s most stunning and unmissable modern attractions is watching the Dubai Fountain Show on the Burj Khalifa

 - Daily Evening Shows 6:00 PM – 11:00 PM every 30 minutes

 Over Eid & Public Holidays extra shows may be scheduled to run all afternoon through to midnight.
-The lunchtime performances are no longer running over summer.
+The lunchtime performances are not running over Ramadan and start after Iftar – first show is 7:30 PM.

 The dancing fountain show itself runs for about 5 minutes at a time.